 1. No Comprehensive Credit Scores

-The scores provided to you at Credit Karma, the VantageScore and TransRisk score, are useful, but should not be relied on entirely for the best information on your credit.
-Although these are great tools to see an overall score, they are not intended to replace the scores offered by each of the three major credit reporting agencies, as these scores may contain different information that may require attention.
+VantageScore 3.0 is a great resource to understand your credit, but should not be the only information you rely on for that purpose.
+It is not intended to replace the scores offered by each of the three major credit reporting agencies, as these scores may contain different information that may require attention.

 2. Potential Inaccuracies